research-iobserve/iobserve-architectural-runtime-models-JSS-2020/accuracy_experiment/deployment/README.md

   *Assumes model with resource containers "node-X" (X=1..5).*

-  **Expected result:** Each resource container "node-X" (X=1..5) has org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice deployed on them.
+  **Expected result:** Each resource container "node-X" (X=1..5) has org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice deployed on it.
 New corresponding assembly contexts in system and allocation model.
 _______________________________________________________________________________________________________________________
-- ##### **dereplication: ud5,ud4,ud3,ud2**
+- ##### **dereplication: ud5,ud4,ud3,ud2,ud1**
   Undeploys org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice from the existing resource containers.

-  *Assumes a model which already contains components from allocation and replication test.*
+  *Assumes a model which already contains components from allocation and replication experiment.*

-  **Expected result:** Each resource container "node-X" (X=1..5) does not have org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice deployed on them anymore.
+  **Expected result:** Each resource container "node-X" (X=1..5) does not have org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice deployed on it anymore.
 Corresponding assembly contexts in system and allocation model removed.
 _______________________________________________________________________________________________________________________
 - ##### **deallocation: ud5,ud4,ud3,ud2,ud1**